almanzarsaul/tm-redux-hooks/README.md

 # What I learned?

 Tyler does a great job explaining Redux in this course.
 So I got a solid foundation of Redux from the early parts of the tutorial.
 Once it was time to make a React App out of it, I was able to navigate the React Redux documentation and find out how to use hooks!

+# Note

+The course involves using an API that purposely randomly returns errors.